 My dissertation engages issues of form, narrative, and meaning in Schubert’s three-key expositions.
-In it, I rethink received views on this genre, arguing for a three-part division of the exposition—the three-key exposition representing a third, principally 19th-century expositional structure along with continuous and two-part expositions.
+In it, I problematize received views on this formal type, arguing for a three-part division of the exposition—the three-key exposition representing a third, principally 19th-century expositional structure along with continuous and two-part expositions.
 My dissertation then offers insight into the form-functional and narrative implications of that new understanding.
-In it, I incorporates sketch studies into my analyses, recently traveling to Europe to examine manuscripts for Schubert’s instrumental works through a grant awarded by the Presser Foundation.
-This work has already been presented at regional and national conferences, winning the Dorothy Payne Award for best student paper from the Music Theory Society of the Mid-Atlantic in 2015.
+This work has already been presented at regional and national conferences, winning the Dorothy Payne Award for best student paper from the Music Theory Society of the Mid-Atlantic.

 Prior to my studies at Eastman, I graduated from The Pennsylvania State University with a B.M. in flute performance and an M.A. in music theory.
 My Master’s thesis examined Igor Stravinsky’s compositional process in the opera The Nightingale, for which I traveled to the Paul Sacher Stiftung in Basel, Switzerland to examine the composer’s sketch materials.
 My work on Stravinsky has continued into my doctorate, where I have begun investigating Stravinsky's polyscalarity.
 This work also received a graduate student paper award in 2014.